International Conference on

 Regenerative Medicine

-Regenerative medicine harnesses living cells to repair, replace, or reprogram tissues—spanning autologous and allogeneic cell & gene therapies, iPSC-derived tissues, in vivo/ex vivo gene editing, engineered immune cells for cancer, autoimmunity, and rare disorders, and smart biomaterials that restore organ function.
-Translational pipelines connect organoids, organ-on-chip models, and 3D bioprinting to clinically ready products across musculoskeletal, cardiac, neurologic, hepatic, renal, and skin indications, while clinical delivery is anchored in GMP biomanufacturing, release testing, validated potency assays, and robust cold-chain logistics to ensure quality and safety.
+Regenerative medicine harnesses living cells to repair, replace, or reprogram tissues—spanning autologous and allogeneic cell and gene therapies, iPSC-derived tissues, in vivo and ex vivo gene editing, engineered immune cells, and smart biomaterials that restore organ function.
+Translational pipelines connect organoids, organ-on-chip models, and 3D bioprinting to clinically ready products, supported by GMP biomanufacturing and robust cold-chain logistics.

 Genomics

-From molecular biology to organ‑level function, this theme centers genomics as the engine of a unified precision pipeline that integrates proteomics, bioengineering, and regenerative medicine.
-Breakthroughs span single‑cell and spatial multi‑omics that map tissues in 3D; AI‑assisted variant interpretation and companion diagnostics that match patients to targeted therapy; CRISPR and next‑gen editing for precise correction; and cell & gene therapies (e.g., CAR‑T) that reprogram immunity.
-Organoids, organ‑on‑chip, and bioprinting model disease and accelerate translation, while “Programming Biology for Cure” advances genetic, cellular, and RNA‑based therapeutics for cancer, inherited disorders, and drug‑resistant infections.
-Together, these capabilities enable earlier detection, finer stratification, and truly personalized interventions that move seamlessly from bench insights to bedside impact—guided by robust ELSI frameworks to ensure equity, safety, and trust.
+From molecular biology to organ-level function, this theme centers genomics as the engine of a unified precision pipeline integrating proteomics, bioengineering, and regenerative medicine.
+Breakthroughs span single-cell and spatial multi-omics, AI-assisted variant interpretation, CRISPR editing, and cell and gene therapies that enable earlier detection, finer stratification, and personalized interventions from bench to bedside.

 Tech for Life

-Tech for Life puts human well‑being at the center of innovation, using AI decision support, collaborative robotics, wearables, telemedicine, and digital therapeutics to deliver care that is more accessible, proactive, and personalized.
-It spans hospital and home: edge‑AI and smart sensors enable continuous, privacy‑preserving monitoring; robotics assist with procedures and rehabilitation; and interoperable telehealth connects patients to teams across distances—even in low‑bandwidth settings.
-Regulated software‑as‑a‑medical‑device and evidence‑based digital therapeutics complement drugs and devices, while neurotech, implantables, and biosensors expand options for disability support and chronic‑disease management.
-The theme embeds human‑centered design, usability, and inclusive access (language, affordability, accessibility features) alongside strong governance—security by design, data minimization, transparency, and interoperability standards—to earn trust.
+Tech for Life puts human well-being at the center of innovation, using AI decision support, collaborative robotics, wearables, telemedicine, and digital therapeutics to deliver care that is more accessible, proactive, and personalized.
+It embeds human-centered design, inclusive access, data security, transparency, and interoperability standards to build trust and improve care delivery.

 The Future of Data Science

 Data science is shifting from model-centric experimentation to interoperable and real-time systems that drive decisions in health, climate, and public services.
-Next-generation platforms will fuse multimodal data (text, images, sensors, genomics) with causal inference and counterfactual evaluation to move beyond correlation.
-Edge computing and civic digital infrastructure will support low-latency analytics at scale, while open standards and public registries make models portable and accountable.
+Next-generation platforms will fuse multimodal data with causal inference, edge computing, civic digital infrastructure, open standards, and accountable public registries.

 One Health: Interconnected Futures